biocorecrg/PhD_course_containers_2024/docs/docker.rst

 * `Docker Community Edition <https://www.docker.com/products/container-runtime>`__.
 * Docker Enterprise Edition.

 There is an increasing number of alternative container technologies and providers.
-Many of them are actually based on software components originally from the Docker stack, and they normally try to address some specific use cases or weak points.
-As an example, **Singularity**, that we introduce later in this course, is focused on HPC environments.
+Many of them are based on software components originally from the Docker stack, and they usually try to address some specific use cases or weak points.
+As an example, **Singularity**, which we introduce later in this course, is focused on HPC environments.

-Another case, **Podman**, keeps a high functional compatibility with Docker but with a different focus on technology (not keeping a daemon) and permissions. **We will actually use Podman in this course**.
+Another case, **Podman** <https://podman.io>`__, keeps high functional compatibility with Docker but with a different focus on technology (not keeping a daemon) and permissions. **We will use Podman in this course**.
 ``docker`` command will be an alias of ``podman`` in our environment.

 Docker components